 What Is A Japanese Toilet?

-Also referred to as a smart toilet, a Japanese toilet has built-in technological features that make usage easier and more effective.
+Also referred to as a smart toilet or shower toilet, a Japanese toilet has built-in technological features that make usage easier and more effective.
 Via a smart remote, you can activate certain features of the toilet at the push of a button.
-Some typical features of a Japanese toilet include automated cleaning, spraying, drying, and deodorizing.
+Some typical features of a Japanese toilet include automated cleaning, spraying, drying, and deodorising.

 Originating in Japan, this high-tech toilet is the most advanced ablution system in the world.
 However, because they mainly occur in Asia, many people may struggle to understand how to use these toilets successfully.